How to Write a Consulting Contract (Guide): Types and Terms to Include

 Scope of Work

-This important document is an addendum to a contract or letter of agreement.
+This document is an addendum to a contract or letter of agreement.
 It defines the work to be performed for a project, typically broken out into specific tasks with deadlines.

 Letters of Agreement can vary widely in the amount of detail and specificity included, but may outline details such as: